Graffino/Custom-Post-Type-Maker/readme.txt

 = Feature requests =
 We're supporting this plugin but not actively developing it.
 If you're interested to contribute you can submit a PR on [GitHub](https://github.com/Graffino/custom-post-type-maker/pulls).

+= Localization =
+Help [translate this plugin](https://translate.wordpress.org/projects/wp-plugins/custom-post-type-maker) in your language.

 == Installation ==

 1. Upload 'custom-post-type-maker' to the '/wp-content/plugins/' directory